Josh Rojas Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners, including Josh Rojas and his .417 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Thursday at 6:40 PM ET.
+The Seattle Mariners, including Josh Rojas (.238 slugging percentage in past 10 games, including zero homers), battle starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Reds.
+In his most recent game he had a hitless performance (0-for-2) against the Rays.

 Josh Rojas Game Info & Props vs. the Rays